Meleeman01/mflx/README.md

 	</div>
 >

-as you can see, flx() takes a maximum of 2 arguments exactly as shown. options are wrap, nowrap, and column. the same arguments apply for flx-container(), but more complex positioning can be applied if you have children that also have class flx() as shown below.
+as you can see, flx() takes a maximum of 2 arguments exactly as shown. options are wrap, nowrap, and column, but more complex positioning can be applied if you have children that also have class flx() as shown below.
 >
 	<div class="flx(wrap) middle v-space-around">
 		<div class="flx(wrap)">